phoenixframework/phoenix/guides/request_lifecycle.md

 As we built our first page, we could start to understand how the request life-cycle is put together.
 Now let's take a more holistic look at it.

 All HTTP requests start in our application endpoint.
 You can find it as a module named `HelloWeb.Endpoint` in `lib/hello_web/endpoint.ex`.
-Once you open up the endpoint file, you will that, similar to the router, the endpoint also has many calls to `plug`. `Plug` is a library and specification for stiching web applications together.
-It is an essential part of how Phoenix handle requests and we will discuss it in detail [in the Plug guide](plug.html).
+Once you open up the endpoint file, you will see that, similar to the router, the endpoint has many calls to `plug`. `Plug` is a library and specification for stiching web applications together.
+It is an essential part of how Phoenix handle requests and we will discuss it in detail [in the Plug guide](plug.html) coming next.

 For now, it suffices to say that each Plug defines a slice of request processing.
-For example, by skimming the endpoint, we can have a rough look on what the endpoint does to a request:
+In the endpoint you will find a skeleton roughly like this:

 ```elixir
 defmodule HelloWeb.Endpoint do